Revelation 2-3. Jesus’s assessment of how well each of the churches is following him. An outline of Church history up to the present day.

 That Jesus should call God “my God” is unsettling if one supposes that he was somehow coeternal with his father, but it is characteristic of the Messiah (Ps 18, 22:10, 40:8, 69:3, 89:26, Isa 49:4f, Mic 5:4, Eph 1:17).
 On the cross he cried, “My God, my God, why have you forsaken me?”
 The appellation signifies the intimacy of sonship.
 After the resurrection he told his disciples, “I am ascending to my Father and your Father, to my God and your God.”
 The psalm has him say, “I will tell of your name to my brothers; in the midst of the congregation I will sing your praise” (Heb 2:12).
 Ultimately we will all be children of the Father (Heb 2:11, Rev 21:7).

 It is not difficult to see the Protestant churches in the indictment of being only reputedly alive.
 The Reformation went only so far.
 Its works were inadequate, and Luther, for one, struggled to understand how works, the fruit of repentance, might be inseparable from faith.
-Despite his emphasis on justification by faith, he believed, like his counterparts, that faith sufficient for salvation was latent even in infants.
+Despite his emphasis on justification by faith, he believed, like his opponents, that faith sufficient for salvation was latent even in infants.
 Infants were to be baptised on the grounds that baptism was equivalent to circumcision (of the foreskin, not the heart), a mark of inclusion in God’s covenant.
 They were baptised because their parents were in that covenant, parents who had themselves been baptised as infants.
-Replacing the supranational Roman Church, the Reformed churches were State churches, and for a long time hostile to those who believed in adult baptism; some Anabaptists, as they were called, were even executed.
+The Reformed churches in the countries where they replaced the supranational Roman Church were State churches, and for a long time hostile to those who believed in adult baptism; some Anabaptists, as they were called, were even executed.
 Christianity was a matter of social identity rather than faith, though faith might follow.
 In Britain, Puritanism from the mid 16th century onwards was a response to the perception that much remained unreformed.
 Parliament did what it could to suppress it.
 Its Act of Uniformity of 1662 resulted in the ejection of around two thousand non-conformist ministers from the established Church.
 By the end of the 17th century Puritanism had lost its power, and in many places Christianity was dead.
-In Europe, Pietism, a small movement influential in the later 17th century and 18th century, also took the Reformation a step further.
+It was dead in most of Europe, though Pietism, a movement influential in the later 17th century and 18th century, kept a small flame burning.

 Revelation is about the coming of the kingdom of God.
 The Church’s own understanding of this is reflected in its relationship with the State, which for most of its history the Church saw as God’s instrument for establishing his kingdom.
 The relationship went through five phases: